mozmeao/www-admin/content/home/card_3.en-US.md

 tag_label: "Podcast"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "Explore the potential of ethical tech and how people everywhere can take the wheel back to enjoy a more citizen-centric web."
 ---
-Explore the potential of ethical tech and how people everywhere can take the wheel back to enjoy a more citizen-centric web.